Ultrasonic Sensor Technology

 This technology will provide a reliable continuous pulse shape unaffected by environmental conditions such as:

-The antenna is offered in Polypropylene or an optional high-resistance PTFE (Teflon®) that can help provide resistance to material buildup.
+The high-resistance PTFE (Teflon®) antenna can help provide resistance to material buildup.

 Simple mounting and push-button calibration make for a very easy installation.
 Calibration can be completed on the bench or in the field by following simple instructions.
 The sensor can be threaded directly into a 2" NPT metal or plastic flange.
 Unique application requirements can be described on the Madison Specification Work Sheet, which our engineering department will use to produce a design that meets your needs.

 The microwave rod antenna is stimulated by an electromagnetic pulse transmitter and sends very short pulses to a target.
 The pulses reflect from the target and then they are received back by the same antenna.
 The electrical signal from the antenna is amplified and processed.
 The distance to an object is calculated and then converted to 4-20 mA.
 Optionally, level information is also sent to a PC via RS232 or RS485 for diagnostic data logging and programmable set-up.

 Turning the low dielectric materials operation mode ON or OFF

 The ON mode is recommended for materials with a dielectric constant lower than 4 and to eliminate multiple reflections in tanks.

 - To turn the low dielectric materials mode ON, push the calibration button and hold until the LED light flashes yellow, then red, and then turns off.
 Release the button.
 The blinking green LED light indicates that the low dielectric materials mode is ON.

 - To turn the low dielectric materials mode OFF, push the calibration button and hold until the LED light flashes yellow, then red, then turns off.
 Release the button.
 The constant green LED light indicates that the low dielectric materials mode is OFF.